gzhhu/podcast-recommendation/README.md

 3 - Modeling + Data Prep/recommendations.ipynb   | Build the recommendation model. | `recommendations_top10.json`
 3 - Modeling + Data Prep/word counts.ipynb   | Identify the most frequently used words. | `top100_words.json`

+## Running the web application

+Set up local testing server via python by running the following:

+`$ python3 -m http.server`

+Then open up a web broswer (Chrome or Firefox), and navigate to the folder through localhost:/8000:

+`localhost:8000/../podcast-recomendation-main/`

+Navigate to the `5 - Visualizations` folder and open up `podcast.html`.

+Then search for the podcast of your choice.